Superconformal surfaces in four dimensions: Chiral algebras of N=(2,2) surface defects

 It was shown in \cite{Beem:2017ooy} that the character of the vacuum module, or equivalently the superconformal index of the theory without defects, obeys certain linear modular differential equations (see also \cite{Arakawa:2016hkg}).
 The solutions of these equations form a vector-valued modular form, and thus one expects there to exist modules over the original chiral algebra whose characters appear under the modular transformations of the vacuum module.\footnote{The modular properties are of the chiral algebra partition function which is a trace of $q^{\LT_0-c_{2d}/24}$.
-This means that the characters that come out of this computation always have the prefactor $q^{\LT_0-c_{2d}/24}$ and are not normalized to start at $1$ as the superconformal index.
-This allows us to read off the dimensions of the modules unambiguously. } The dimensions of these modules are given for several $\NN=2$ SCFTs in \cite{Beem:2017ooy}.
-It is conjecturally expected that these modules arise from the insertion of particularly ``nice'' defects that give rise to these highest weight modules.
-In \cite{Beem:2017ooy,Cecotti:2015lab} it was shown that the lowest dimension among these modules, $h^\chi_{min}$, is related to the $a$ and $c$ anomaly coefficients of the four-dimensional theory and bounded by the Hofman-Maldacena bounds \cite{Hofman:2008ar}: \be h^\chi_{min} = 2 a - \frac{5}{2}c\,, \qquad -\frac{3}{2}c \leqslant h^\chi_{min} \leqslant 0\,. \ee As we have seen in \eqref{eq:hsigma} the defect identity always inserts a module of negative dimension, thus being compatible with $h^\chi_{min}$ being identified with a particularly ``nice'' defect insertion.
-However, this does not exhaust the defects admitted by the theory.
-For example, additional modules are present in the vortex defect for a free hyper discussed in section~\ref{sec:vortexfreehyper}, where modules of arbitrarily negative dimension can appear.
+This means that the characters that come out of this computation always have the prefactor $q^{\LT_0-c_{2d}/24}$ and are not normalized as the superconformal index where operators neutral under all cartans contribute as $1$. } The dimension of these modules arising from interpreting the functional form of the character as that of a highest weight module, are given for several $\NN=2$ SCFTs in \cite{Beem:2017ooy}.
+We would then like to understand how these modules fit with those inserted by defects, particularly in light of the properties of the module inserted by the defect identity established in the previous subsection.
+The $q \to 1$ behavior of the Schur index, \ie the vacuum module character, was related to the $a$ and $c$ anomaly coefficients of the four-dimensional theory in \cite{DiPietro:2014bca,Buican:2015ina, Ardehali:2015bla}.
+Using the S-modular transformation the $q \to 1$ behavior of the vacuum character maps to the small $q$ behavior of the characters into which the vacuum character transforms under the S transformation.
+These characters are either solutions of the aforementioned modular linear differential equation or of its conjugate, and the $q\to0$ limit is controlled by the character with the lowest dimensional state.\footnote{Here and in the following we ignore the subtleties of the case of $\frac{1}{2}-\mathbb{Z}$ graded chiral algebras where one needs to consider the conjugate differential equation -- we refer to \cite{Beem:2017ooy} for the precise treatment of these cases.} Thus one can relate the lowest dimension among the characters appearing under the modular transformation, $h^\chi_{min}$ to the $a$ and $c$ anomalies \cite{Beem:2017ooy,Cecotti:2015lab}, and bound it by the Hofman-Maldacena bounds \cite{Hofman:2008ar}: \be h^\chi_{min} = 2 a - \frac{5}{2}c\,, \qquad -\frac{3}{2}c \leqslant h^\chi_{min} \leqslant 0\,. \ee As we have seen in \eqref{eq:hsigma} the defect identity always inserts a module of negative dimension, thus being compatible with $h^\chi_{min}$ being identified with a defect insertion.
+However, the dimensions identified from the functional form of the characters, of which $h^\chi_{min}$ is the lowest, do not exhaust all modules of the VOA.
+An example is the case of Gukov Witten defects in $\mathcal{N}=4$ SYM, which have been reviewed in section~\ref{holography}.
+From \eqref{d1N4} we get that the defect identity produces in chiral algebra an operator with dimension\footnote{As discussed in section~\ref{holography} this was obtained at large $N$ but since there are hints it holds at finite $N$ we will assume it here.} \be h^\chi_\sigma =- \frac{1}{4} \left(N^2 - \sum\limits_{l=1}^M N_l^2 \right)\,. \ee It is curious to note that for $N=2,\ldots,7$ the partitions of $N$ of length two (\ie $M=2$) produce exactly the dimensions of the modules that are solutions to the modular linear differential equations of \cite{Beem:2017ooy}, given in table~5 of that reference.
+These dimensions appear with large degeneracies, which are presumably distinguished by considering the differential equations graded by the Cartan of the $su(2)_f$ flavor symmetry, that $\NN=4$ SYM has when viewed as an $\NN=2$ theory, which is preserved by the defect \cite{Peelaerswip}.\footnote{We thank W.~Peelaers for many discussions on these solutions and on the defects they could correspond to.
+While the unflavored solution of the differential equation is logarithmic \cite{Beem:2017ooy}, it has been checked that for gauge group $SU(2)$ this is not the case for the solution graded by the Cartan of the flavor symmetry \cite{Peelaerswip,Beem:2017ooy}.} The dimensions of all defects with $M\neq 2$ do not appear in the lists of \cite{Beem:2017ooy} and their dimension is generically lower than \eqref{hmin} (for $\mathcal{N}=4$ SYM with gauge group $SU(N)$ $h^\chi_{min}=-\frac{N^2-1}{8}$).
+As described in the example of a monodromy defect in section~\ref{sec:monodromy}, different modules, of distinct dimensions, can have the same functional form for their characters (and thus for the superconformal index).
+This provides a possible resolution for accommodating the missing modules in this case.
+We leave understanding how these modules are accommodated, and what is the significance of the module corresponding to $h^\chi_{min}$ for future work.